Top Fast Food Options for People with Diabetes

 Grilled Nuggets (no sauce)

-1 gram of carbohydrates, 25 grams of protein, 3 grams of fat, 130 calories
+1 gram of carbohydrates, 25 grams of protein, 3 grams of fat, 0.5 grams of saturated fat, 130 calories

 Grilled Market Salad with Grilled Nuggets